 Today, Tuesday 4th November 2025, Safe-Child Advocacy (SCA) hosted a powerful Prevention and Safeguarding Workshop led by a dedicated team from Germany.
-The event brought together members from all three centers of SCA, Osnabrück Volunteer in Ghana, and guests from the Department of Clinical Psychology at KNUST, fostering a rich exchange of ideas, experiences, and strategies for protecting children and vulnerable individuals.
+The event brought together members from all three centers of SCA, Osnabrรผck Volunteer in Ghana, and group of participants from the Department of Clinical Psychology at KNUST, fostering a rich exchange of ideas, experiences, and strategies for protecting children and vulnerable individuals.

 Sr. Olivia Umoh, DC, Director of SCA, opened the workshop with a heartfelt welcome, emphasizing the importance of safeguarding children and vulnerable individuals.

 Fr.
-Anthony Abban, a member of Caritas Ghana who was the MC for the event, introduced the facilitator and acknowledged the diverse group of participants committed to child protection.
+Anthony Abban, priest in-charge of Caritas office in the Catholic Archdiocese of Kumasi who was the MC for the event, introduced the facilitator and acknowledged the diverse group of participants committed to child protection.

 Kirsten Ludwig, a social worker and pastoral coordinator from Germany, led the main presentation on identifying safe spaces for children.
 Drawing from popular psychological frameworks, she challenged participants to reflect on how cultural norms and language shape perceptions of safety.